consulas/RecordRecap/README.md

 ![I say budget otter.ai, but this repo is also not for the GPU poors](doc/repo-meme.jpg)

 # Todo
-- Feature: In job device mappings, use an index (ie 1, 2) or the company name (ie J1, J2) to trigger the main script
+- Feature: In job device mappings, use an index (ie 1, 2) or the company name (ie J1, J2) to trigger the main script.
+Or both?
-- Bug: pyaudio device indexes will sometimes get remapped, forcing the user to re-run setup.py.
-The device name however shouldn't change unless you change the port.
-Specific to the soundcraft mixer, the prefix name of these devices (ex Mic/Line In 11/12) never changes - make a separate branch to support this add'tl feature. - Status: Currently in dev branch